tarantool/ansible-cartridge/doc/configuration-basics.md

 * set connection options for instances deployed on one machine;
 * set replicaset options for instances from one replicaset.

-What should you understand to connfigure instances:
+What should you understand to configure instances:

 * each instance is an Ansible host;
 * the hostname is instance alias that is used by role to identify instance.